 9. Get developed

 One difference between SBMs and their SLT colleagues can be the level of professional development that each has undertaken.
-This should not hold you back as there is a richness of professional development programmes on offer for school business managers.
+This should not hold you back as there is a richness of professional development programs on offer for school business managers.

-For example, the National College for Leadership of Schools and Children’s Services has a suite of programmes on offer, and the Diploma for School Business Management is especially useful as it teaches the more strategic skills of change management, school improvement, and vision and values.
-The National Association for School Business Management is the UK’s leading association working exclusively on behalf of the SBM profession and offers a variety of programmes including its MSc in Educational Leadership.
+For example, the National College for Leadership of Schools and Children’s Services has a suite of programs on offer, and the Diploma for School Business Management is especially useful as it teaches the more strategic skills of change management, school improvement, and vision and values.
+The National Association for School Business Management is the UK’s leading association working exclusively on behalf of the SBM profession and offers a variety of programs including its MSc in Educational Leadership.

 The Institute of Education, University of London has a broad and rich range of courses for professionals working in education, including masters and research degrees.
 Manchester Metropolitan University has the MSc Education Business Management, specially designed for school business managers, and the University of Lincoln offers the Educational Development MPhil/PhD.

 10. Finally, enjoy

 The last, but certainly not least, top tip is to enjoy the experience.
 Relax, get to know your colleagues.
 Understand their pressures and embrace their various personalities and senses of humor.

 Will Schutz said, ‘team members who feel threatened but who are not aware of it become rigid – and that stops teamwork’.
 Although you may think that it is you who feels threatened, the rest of the team is just as likely to feel vulnerable as this new school business manager suddenly arrives, with such a vast array of knowledge, understanding and experience outside their comfort zone.